Web UI

 Section titled “Configuration panel”

-The redesigned Configuration section is now organized into five tabs:
+The redesigned Configuration section is organized into six tabs:

 | Tab | Purpose |